AED inspection app image showing EHS mobile barscan of an eyewash station

 On January 2, 2023, NFL safety Damar Hamlin went into sudden cardiac arrest on the field during a Monday night football game.
 Millions of people watched in horror as first responders tried to revive him.
 CPR was performed, but ultimately it was the use of an AED (Automated External Defibrillator) that reset his heart rhythm and stabilized him until he could be transported to the hospital.

 AEDs are things that people might have previously casually recognized hanging on the wall in public places or might have looked past altogether.
 Damar Hamlin’s tragic event had one positive outcome: over 23 million viewers witnessed his injury and then subsequently witnessed his miraculous lifesaving effort which included the use of an AED.
-This had the effect of bringing AEDs into the spotlight as an invaluable lifesaving tool.
+This has brought AEDs into the spotlight as an invaluable lifesaving tool.

 Why Are AEDs Important?